-See below for a list of items the tenants are storing outside the airfield's fence but still on LFT's property:
+Below is a summary of materials the tenants are storing outside the airfield's fence but still on LFT's property:

-- 1. Lafayette Airport Maintenance has one double-walled 500-gallon AST for diesel storage, one 500-gallon double-walled gasoline AST, one 500-gallon double-walled waste oil tank, and three flammable lockers that contain minimal amounts of soaps, paints, and oil.
-Lafayette Airport Maintenance has not reported any spills.
-The ASTs are covered under LAC's SPCC Plan. - 2.
-Avis Rent-a-Car Company has one 5,000-gallon double-walled AST for gasoline and a few drums of oil and soap.
-The AST is double-walled.
+- 1. Louisiana Technical College has drums containing paint wastes, oils, fuels, and hydraulic fluid in plastic containment diking.
+They also have numerous small containers of miscellaneous soaps, paints, oils, and solvents in a flammable locker. - 2.
+Lafayette Airport Maintenance has one 500-gallon double-walled gasoline tank, one 500-gallon double-walled AST for diesel storage, one 500-gallon double-walled waste oil tank, and three flammable lockers that contain minimal amounts of soaps, paints, and oil.
+LFT Maintenance also has drums of crack sealant, fuel, paint waste, antifreeze, used absorbents, and other remediation wastes.
+LFT Maintenance has not reported any spills.
+These tanks are covered under LAC's SPCC Plan. - 3.
+Avis Rent-a-Car Company has one 5,000-gallon double-walled AST for gasoline.
+Avis also stores small containers of miscellaneous soaps and cleaners.
 Avis has not reported any significant fuel spillage.
-The AST is covered under Avis's SPCC Plan. - 3.
-Brenton Investments (Shell Gas Station) has one 10,000-gallon UST and two 6,000-gallon USTs that store gasoline and one 6,000-gallon diesel UST.
+Avis has its own SPCC Plan. - 4.
+Brenton Investment Shell Gas Station has one 10,000-gallon and two 6,000-gallon USTs which store gasoline and one 6,000-gallon diesel UST.
 The USTs are steel tanks that are lined for leak protection.
-The tanks are registered with LDEQ. - 4.
-The Marine Survival Training Center has one 500-gallon oily water AST, one 250-gallon diesel AST and two drums of miscellaneous fuels and oil.
-All containers are located in concrete containment.
-The Center has not reported any significant fuel spills.
-The Facility did have a small spill that was reportable because oil spilled into the Airport's Larger Lake causing a sheen.
-The hydraulic lift used to move boat into and out of the lake blew a hydraulic line causing oil to enter the water.
-The proper authorities were notified by
+The tanks are registered with LDEQ. - 5.
+The Marine Survival Training Center (MSTC) has one 500-gallon oily water AST, one 250-gallon diesel AST, and two drums of miscellaneous fuels and oil.
+All containers are in concrete containment.
+MSTC also has numerous small containers of miscellaneous soaps, paints, oils, and fuels in a flammable locker.
+MSTC has not reported any significant fuel spills, but had one reportable spill due to busted hydraulic line which impacted the lake.